 If you enjoy or are good at Religious Studies, future prospects include A-Level Religious Studies and the opportunity to take Religious Studies at University.
-In fact, Religious Studies will help you with your future studies whether you take Science, English, History or any other subject.
-It is an asset if you are going to spend your life working with or caring about people e.g. teaching, nursing, writing, social services and journalism.
+Studying GCSE Religious Studies equips individuals with a range of skills, including the ability to compare and contrast, conduct analysis, and engage in critical evaluation.
+These will help you with your future studies whether you take Science, English, History or any other subject.
+It is an asset if you are going to spend your life working with or caring about people e.g. teaching, nursing, writing, social services, politics and journalism.